Annytomica/gene_expression/README.md

 To extend the accuracy of validating a correct gene name or ensembl ID a worksheet that contains all known mouse genes and associated ID's will be generated and included.
 This would allow the statement that the gene exists but is not dysregulated in this model to be made which is very useful.

 ### Expand number of databases to search
 Include other motor neuron disease gene expression databases.
-This allows to user to compare genes between databases and allows user to see if expression changes are consistent across all databases (reliable result) or present in some or one database (less reliable result).
+This allows user to compare genes between databases and allows user to see if expression changes are consistent across all databases (reliable result) or present in some or one database (less reliable result).

 ### Enable copy and paste to mock terminal
 Presently the terminal does not accept a copy and pasted entry.
 This is problematic for the ensembl ID in particular as manual entry of this 18 character ID significantly increases the chance of user error with input.
 It would also be essential to have once multiple gene search is available.

 ### Redesign mock terminal for use on mobiles
-Testing identified that the mock terminal was not suitable forr running the app on small or touchscreens.
+Testing identified that the mock terminal was not suitable for running the app on small or touchscreens.
 To make the app more accessible to all devices adaptive sizing for mock terminal will be added.

 # App design process